green7ea/blog/README.md

 ## Differences in C++

 C++ was designed to be compatible with the C build process.
-In fact, the first C++ compiler was implemented as a pre-compiler that transformed a C++ source file into C.
+In fact, the first C++ compiler was known as "C with Classes" and it was a pre-compiler that transformed a C++ into C.

 Modern C++, introduces two big differences: